ecowden/duet3-railcore-zlt/README.md

 # Railcore II ZLT Duet3 Configs

-Duet3 RRF v3.1.1 configurations for my custom Railcore II ZLT
+Duet3 RRF v3.1.1 configurations for my custom Railcore II ZLT, along with several variations I've been using for reference.

+**UNTESTED**.
+I have not verified these configurations yet.
+Be careful!

 ## Contents